 For crocheting, you have to use a hook.
 There is no machine to do it.
 It has to be handmade.

-For knitting, on the other hand, in addition to knitting needles, you could use a loom or machine which are often used to create large projects.
+For knitting, on the other hand, in addition to knitting needles, you could use a loom or machine, which is often used to create large projects.

 Thinking about learning to crochet and want to know if it is easy?
 Check out my post, “Is It Easy to Crochet?
 Easier Than You Think!“